 Aix is 20 miles north of Marseille and the Marseille Provence Airport.
-A 30-minute shuttle bus ride will set you back around 9€ each way.
-About a dozen trains make the trip from Paris to Aix daily with the high-speed option taking less than three hours.
+A 30-minute shuttle bus ride will set you back a little less than 9€ each way.
+About a dozen trains also make the trip from Paris to Aix daily with the high-speed option taking less than three hours.
 Book in advance as the route tends to book up quickly and gets increasingly expensive, especially in the summer.

 What to Do